Winnti – BioGenix Solutions

 Discussion Prompts

-Drive toward credential revocation and policy closure:
+Drive toward credential revocation and policy closure (two-step close):

 • “Which Azure R&D resources were within reach of svc-rdbridge-admin – and does that scope match your current exfiltration estimate?”